 Bomarc I M-99 A-missiles rolling off the assembly line at the Boeing Pilotless Aircraft Division Plant in Seattle.
 The Bomarc program cost over \$71/2 billion.
 It has been scored in Congress as a "billion dollar boondoggle" put over by high pressure salesmanship.
 Senator Kennedy says that the U.S. should spend up to \$3 billion more on such instruments of destruction which are obsolete before manufacture.
-His deadly antidote for recession will please the merchants and manufacturers people. urges an immediate end to the insane preparations for nuclear suicide.
-It advocates transforming "the armaments budget into a peace budget for homes, schools, hospitals, medical 100,000 Japanese Confront Government Strikebreakers an economy of abundance.
+His deadly antidote for recession will please the merchants and manufacturers people.
+The Socialist Workers Party program urges an immediate end to the insane preparations for nuclear suicide.
+It advocates transforming "the armaments budget into a peace budget for homes, schools, hospitals, medical research, nurseries, playgrounds, highways, transportation and public parks."
+In that way our industrial plant can provide plenty of work by turning from war production toward an economy of abundance. their jobs.